uillar/D3A/README.md

 	· Counts matrix (countData)
 	· Metadata file (metaData)

-Then, a Venn diaagram is done to compare the results from the three tools.
+Then, a Venn diagram is done to compare the results from the three tools.